kesslern/dot-templater/README.md

 Copies files from `SRC_DIR` to `DEST_DIR` according to rules in `RULES`.

 ### Rules Format
-String subsitutions are defined by a key and value separated by the first occurance of a `=` character.
-Any line beginning with a `#` is ignored.
+String subsitutions are defined by a key and value separated by the first occurance of `=`.
+Any line beginning with `#` is ignored.
 A rules file is defined as
 ```
 #
 # String substitions: